 Shorter dominated high school defensive backs at South Brunswick High School, where he showcased a blend of speed, strength and height college football coaches dream of.
 He caught 112 passes for 1,822 yards and 21 touchdowns in three years there.

 Florida head coach Dan Mullen jumped at the chance to add Shorter’s frame and talent.
 Mullen has been busy on the transfer scene, adding former Texas Longhorns wide receiver Jordan Pouncey and former Miami Hurricanes five-star running back Lorenzo Lingard.
-Mullen also landed his first five-star recruit this cycle in defensive tackle Gervon Dexter.
+Mullen also landed his first five-star recruit this past cycle in defensive tackle Gervon Dexter.